-Blaby District Council's vision is for a thriving, sustainable, safe, healthy and secure community where people are happy to live and work, and where we are recognised for our high quality, responsive, efficient and valued public services.
+Blaby District Council's vision is for a thriving, sustainable, safe, healthy, and secure community where people are happy to live and work, and where we are recognised for our high quality, responsive, efficient and valued public services.

-Members, Officers of Blaby District Council, individuals and organisations who provide services on behalf of the Council are expected to treat our customers in a fair and honest way.
-Conversely we expect that the Council will be treated fairly and honestly in its dealings with others and by those who work for and serve the Council and community.
-We are therefore committed to the prevention and detection of fraud and corruption and we seek to engender a culture of zero tolerance.
+Members, Officers of Blaby District Council, individuals, and organisations who provide services on behalf of the Council are expected to treat our customers in a fair and honest way.
+Conversely, we expect that the Council will be treated fairly and honestly in its dealings with others and by those who work for and serve the Council and community.
+We are therefore committed to the prevention and detection of fraud and corruption, and we seek to engender a culture of zero tolerance.

-Fraud has a negative affect on the economy, councils and taxpayers with the honest majority paying for it through the adverse affect on frontline public services.
-Financial Fraud Action UK has reported that fraud cost the UK £755 million in 2015, an increase of 26% compared to the previous year.
-Within local government fraud is estimated to cost £2.1 billion a year.
+Fraud has a negative effect on the economy, councils and taxpayers with the honest majority paying for it through the adverse effect on frontline public services.
 Every pound lost through fraud cannot be spent on valuable public services or to reduce the tax burden.
-The Audit Commission reported in 2014 a 400% increase in 'right to buy' fraud in London.
 Single person discount and exemptions fraud on council tax is estimated at £133 million per year, and in recruitment, by supplying false references or qualifications, people are able to carry out tasks for which they are not trained or qualified, potentially putting the public in danger.

-Fraud and corruption can therefore have damaging and wide ranging consequences, undermining our corporate vision and priorities, and damaging our reputation to which a corporate response is required.
-This policy, along with associated policies (such as the Corporate Collection Policy & Civil Penalty Policy for Council Tax) and procedures will ensure a consistent approach to the detection, investigation, sanctions and recovery of losses as a result of fraud and corruption activity.
+Fraud and corruption can therefore have damaged and wide ranging consequences, undermining our corporate vision and priorities, and damaging our reputation to which a corporate response is required.
+This policy, along with associated policies (such as the Corporate Collection Policy & Civil Penalty Policy for Council Tax) and procedures will ensure a consistent approach to the detection, investigation, sanctions, and recovery of losses as a result of fraud and corruption activity.

-Cllr Maggie Wright Finance, Efficiency & Assets Portfolio February 2018
+Cllr Maggie Wright Finance, Efficiency & Assets Portfolio January 2024

-1. Introduction

-- o In conducting its business Blaby District Council is committed to the prevention, detection and investigation of fraud and corruption.
-We expect Members, Officers of Blaby District Council, individuals and organisations who deal with the Council to treat us and our customers in a fair and honest way.
-We take all cases of potential fraud and corruption seriously and will refer these to the Police if appropriate. - We promote a zero tolerance anti-fraud and corruption culture through the anti-fraud and corruption policy, whistleblowing policy, procedures and training etc. Our systems of internal control help to prevent and detect fraud and corruption with prompt detection and investigation of any fraud and corruption, with sanctions against those individuals committing fraud and corruption and recovery of any losses. - The Council's approach to fraud and corruption will compliment and reinforce other corporate policies such as Member and Officer Codes of Conduct and disciplinary and grievance procedures. - The Fraud Response Plan sets out Blaby District Council's procedure to be followed in the event of fraud being suspected or detected. - We see preventing and detecting fraud and corruption as the joint responsibility of all members and officers within the Council, from those who are involved in providing strategic direction and policy, to those managing resources and those working in the day to day operation of Council activities.
+In conducting its business Blaby District Council is committed to the prevention, detection and investigation of fraud and corruption.
+We expect Members, Officers of Blaby District Council, individuals, and organisations who deal with the Council to treat us and our customers in a fair and honest way.
+We take all cases of potential fraud and corruption seriously and will refer these to the Police or Action Fraud if appropriate.

+We promote a zero tolerance anti-fraud and corruption culture through the anti-fraud and corruption policy, whistleblowing policy, procedures, and training etc. Our systems of internal control help to prevent and detect fraud and corruption with prompt detection and investigation of any fraud and corruption, with sanctions against those individuals' committing fraud and corruption and recovery of any losses.

+The Council's approach to fraud and corruption will compliment and reinforce other corporate policies such as Member and Officer Codes of Conduct and disciplinary and grievance procedures.

+The Fraud Response Plan sets out Blaby District Council's procedure to be followed in the event of fraud being suspected or detected.

+We see preventing and detecting fraud and corruption as the joint responsibility of all members and officers within the Council, from those who are involved in providing strategic direction and policy, to those managing resources and those working in the day-to-day operation of Council activities.

-2. Purpose
+Section 2 - Purpose